tjdev7/PasswordJS/README.md

 ### Future app goals:

-- [ ] Include a JS framework backend for project
+- [ ] Include a JavaScript framework to work as a backend for the project
-- [ ] Add multiple tests for the project
+- [ ] Add multiple tests for the project (unit tests, usability tests, etc)